-Claims for the 5% general Medicare CKD cohort, including Inpatient, Outpatient, Skilled Nursing Facility, Home

-Health, Hospice, Part B, and Durable Medical Equipment are available.
-Data are derived from the 5% claims SAF files.
+Claims for the 5% general Medicare CKD cohort, including Inpatient, Outpatient, Skilled Nursing Facility, Home Health, and Hospice institutional claims and physician, lab, and Durable Medical Equipment claims.
+The cohort includes those who had at least one claim with a CKD diagnosis code.
+Data are derived from the Medicare claims SAF files for a 5% random sample.
 Please see the DUA for years of claims available.